All Episodes

 And of course, that happened on the moon and not on Mars.

-And of course, that was kind of like when Gore asked him, who is that, and it was George Washington and Benjamin Franklin.
+And of course, that was kind of like when Gore asked him, who is that?

-Oh, whoa, oh no, George Washington.
+Oh, whoa, oh, no, George Washington.

-Oh, yes, oh yeah.
+Oh, yes, oh, yeah.

 This is Mars.

-Oh, yes, yes, if yes, yes.
+Oh, yes, yes, yes, if yes.

 Well, are they still going to go visit the flag?

-And finally, January 29th of this Year, Sheila Jackson Lee and other Democrats held a press conference to announce the creation of the Congressional Full Employment Caucus.
+And finally, January 29th of this year, Sheila Jackson Lee and other Democrats held a press conference to announce the creation of the Congressional Full Employment Caucus.

-I believe this caucus will put us on the right path, and we'll give President Obama a number of executive orders that he can sign uh with pride and strength.
+I believe this caucus will put us on the right path, and we'll give President Obama a number of executive orders that he can sign with pride and strength.

 In fact, I think that should be our number one agenda.